 3. Kinder Goats

-Kinder goats are a crossbreed of Pygmy and Nigerian Dwarf goat breeds.
+The Kinder goat is a cross between a Nigerian Dwarf buck and a Nubian doe.
 They only weigh around 100-125 pounds, making them ideal for a small place.
 They are gentle and easy to take care.
 Apart from those characteristics, kinder goats are not only good as pets, but they are also excellent sources of milk and meat.
-Their milk is rich in butterfat, which provides you with an exceptional cheese.
+Their milk is rich in butterfat, which provides you with excellent cheese.